 Perfect seasons in college football are common.
+Joe Burrow and the LSU Tigers did it in record-breaking style in 2019.
 Trevor Lawrence led the Clemson Tigers to a national championship and pristine 15-0 record in 2018.
 UCF fans won’t let anyone forget about their 13-0 season in 2017, one that ended outside of the College Football Playoff.

-In the past 10 NCAA football seasons, there have been eight instances of zero-loss seasons.
+In the past 11 NCAA football seasons, there have been nine instances of zero-loss seasons.
 Twice in that span two teams have finished undefeated — the Auburn Tigers and TCU Horned Frogs in 2010 and Alabama Crimson Tide and Boise State Broncos in 2009.
 Ohio State went undefeated in 2012 without even playing in the title game.

 What isn’t common in today’s college football landscape is a perfect season.
 You know, the type where an FBS team doesn’t give up a single point all season.
 Not one field goal or touchdown.
 Nothing.

 That’s exactly what the Texas A&M Aggies accomplished during the 1919 season under head coach Dana X. Bible.
 For going 10-0 (4– Southwest Conference) and outscoring their opponents 275-0, they were retroactively determined co-national champions alongside Harvard (9-0-1) and Notre Dame (9-0) by the Billingsley Report.
 There was no AP Poll back then to determine a sole national champion.

 Texas A&M football’s historic season began with a doubleheader against Sam Houston State and Southwest Texas State, which they pounded by a combined score of 105-0.
 The rest was not only football history, but also something we may never see again.